-It is a good time to introduce the set command that provides the number of elements inside a set.
-This is often called cardinality of a set in the context of set theory, so the Redis command is called SCARD.
+Now it's a good time to introduce the set command that provides the number of elements inside a set.
+This is often called the cardinality of a set in the context of set theory, so the Redis command is called SCARD.

 > scard game:1:deck (integer) 47